Investing at All-Time Highs

-“I have some extra cash, what should I do with it?”
-Or, “I don’t want to invest right now, the market is too high and a correction is coming.”
+“I have some extra cash.
+What should I do with it?”
+Or, “I don’t want to invest right now.
+The market is too high.
+A correction is coming.”

-Clients call and tell us that they got a hot tip from their neighbor on a stock they made 100x on, and they want in.
+Clients call to tell us that they heard a hot tip from their neighbor on a stock they made 100X on.
+They want in.
 Or, they need to buy a property because they heard it’s such a great deal.
 They know they can turn it for quick cash.

 Means Wealth Management is a registered investment adviser.
 This material’s information is for educational purposes only and is not intended to act as individualized tax, legal, financial, or investment advice.
 Data contained herein from third-party providers is obtained from what are considered reliable sources.

 However, its accuracy, completeness, or reliability cannot be guaranteed.
 Past performance is no guarantee of future results.
 Please consult a qualified attorney or tax professional for individualized legal or tax advice.
 Please contact a financial advisor for specific information regarding your individualized financial and investment planning needs.